wailee2/loom/README.md

 ## About

-**Loom** is the frontend I built as the Frontend Developer for **GreenGrass**, a real-estate property management platform.
-Loom is a responsive, component-based single-page app created with Vite, Tailwind CSS (v4), Shadcn UI and Framer Motion.
+**Loom** is a responsive, component-based single-page app created with Vite, Tailwind CSS (v4), Shadcn UI and Framer Motion.
 It focuses on fast developer experience, accessible and reusable UI components, smooth interactions, and production deployment to Vercel.

 ## Demo